usrbinkat/user-docs-ocp4/manual/02_StageAssets.md

 ### Step 09\.
 Write AWS Credentials File
 >   NOTE:
 >   - An AWS Commercial Account is required for deployment
->   - The AWS Account User requires either the [AdministratorAccess] policy or the documented [Required AWS Permissions]
+>   - The AWS User Account requires the [AdministratorAccess policy] or the [Required AWS Permissions]

   1. Write aws commercial credential template
 ```